 1. Good for Heart Health

 Hemp seed oil is often used as a moisturizer for the skin, and for good reason.
-Studies have indicated that hemp seed oil can dramatically decrease skin dryness to alleviate itching and irritation.
+Studies have indicated that hemp seed oil can dramatically decrease skin dryness, which alleviates itching and irritation.
 Moreover, the antioxidant and anti-inflammatory properties may protect against the aging process while soothing the skin.

 3. Excellent Nutrition for Your Brain